Columbus Crew: Stadium

 As part of the new ownership proposal for the Crew unveiled in 2018, the club announced plans to build a new stadium in the Arena District of Downtown Columbus.
 The new stadium would cost $230 million and be located at the center of the Confluence Village neighborhood, a mixed-use development with residential and commercial buildings.
 It would seat 20,000 spectators and include 30 suites and 1,900 club seats.
-In 2020, a new authority took ownership of Mapfre Stadium, soon renamed Historic Crew Stadium, and its adjacent city sports park, with the team continuing to control that venue in terms of its use as a training facility.
+In 2020, a new authority took ownership of MAPFRE Stadium, soon renamed Historic Crew Stadium, and its adjacent city sports park, with the team continuing to control that venue in terms of its use as a training facility.
 The training facility, the OhioHealth Performance Center, opened in June 2021.
 The new stadium had its groundbreaking ceremony in 2019 and was completed in mid-2021.
 On June 15, 2021, the new stadium was named Lower.com Field via a sponsorship deal with Columbus-based online real estate company Lower.com, and the Crew's first game there was on July 3 against the New England Revolution.
+On November 25, 2025, the Crew announced the naming rights of the stadium had been purchased by the Scotts Miracle-Gro Company, and renamed to ScottsMiracle-Gro Field.

 In 2025, the Crew moved their April 19, regular season match against Inter Miami CF to Huntington Bank Field in Cleveland—150 mi north of Columbus.
 The stadium is used by the Cleveland Browns, who share ownership with the team, and has 40,000 more seats than Lower.com Field.
 The match was moved due to anticipated demand due to Miami's stars, including Lionel Messi, and drew a club-record attendance of 60,614 spectators.
 The move was criticized by fans for alienating the Columbus fanbase; supporters' group Nordecke announced that they would not provide capos or other equipment at the match.